How to Open a Wise Account: A Full Guide 2026

 What is Wise?

-Wise is a fintech company which exists to make it easier for individuals and businesses to hold, send, spend and receive foreign currencies.
+Wise is a money transfer provider, which exists to make it easier for individuals and businesses to hold, send, spend and receive foreign currencies.
 You can open a Wise account online or on the Wise app, hold 40+ currencies, and order a linked international debit card for spending in 150+ countries.

-Wise stands out because of its feature packed accounts which offer flexible and low cost ways to manage your money across currencies.
-All Wise currency exchange uses the mid-market exchange rate, and fees which start from 0.43% – with no foreign transaction fees, minimum balances or maintenance costs to worry about.
+Wise offers accounts with a wide range of international features which offer flexible and low cost ways to manage your money across currencies.
+Wise currency exchange uses the mid-market exchange rate, and fees which start from 0.63% – with no foreign transaction fees, minimum balances or maintenance costs to worry about.

 What are the advantages of a Wise account?